rezonant/rezolve/README.md

-# rezolve
+# ✹ rezolve
 [![CircleCI](https://circleci.com/gh/astronautlabs/rezolve/tree/master.svg?style=shield)](https://circleci.com/gh/astronautlabs/rezolve/tree/master)

 This is a Minecraft mod which simplifies automation and provides tools to help you manage complex modded Minecraft bases.

 ## Can I put this in a modpack?

-Yes, you are free to include this mod in a pack or use it on your server without stipulations, but we'd love it if you sent us a note about how you've used it so far.
-Hearing that you are enjoying this mod keeps us motivated to improve it!
+Since the entire mod is MIT licensed, **yes**, you may include this mod in a pack or use it on your server without stipulations.

 ## State of the Mod / Balance